RubDev666/DEV-IMG/README.md

 # DEV-IMG
-Vite, Tailwindcss, Typescript y testing con vitest
+Vite, Tailwindcss, Typescript and testing with vitest

 - Typescript
 - Vite
 - Tailwindcss
 - Pixabay API

-## Caracteristicas del proyecto
+## Project features

-- Busqueda de imagenes gratuitas usando la API de pixabay
+- Search for free images using the Pixabay API
-- Manipulacion del DOM
+- DOM Manipulation
-- Efecto scroll para la galeria sin librerias
+- Scroll effect for gallery
-- Layout estilo masonry
+- Masonry layout
-- Modal para mostrar y descargar imagenes
+- Modal to show and download images
-- Diseño responsive
+- Responsive design